CarloSacchi/aws-dos-console/README.md

 ![Alt text](images/Start_Stop_v2.cmd_check.jpg?raw=true "Start / Stop Instances on CMD / Powershell ID instance")

-If you write 'check' it the script check simply the state, if you write 'start' the script starts the instance, if you write 'stop' the script stops the instance.
+- if you write 'check' it the script check simply the state,
+- if you write 'start' the script starts the instance,
+- if you write 'stop' the script stops the instance.

 Then the script ask to you if you want to exit or not.